sympy/sympy/doc/src/tutorials/biomechanics/biomechanics.rst

    sol = solve_ivp(lambda t, x: eval_rhs(t, x, p_vals), (t0, tf), x0, t_eval=ts)

 TODO : Use the matplotlib sphinx directive to plot this (if possible).

+The motion can be visualized by plotting the state trajectories over time.

 ::